gridsmartercities/python-serverless-template/README.md

 ## Project Set up

-1. Create a Github repo by clicking on the Github template button above.
+1. Create a Github repo by clicking on the Github *Use this template* button above.
 2. [Create an AWS account][aws-account-create] if you don't have one already.
 3. Ensure AWS has access to your GitHub account.
-    - In your AWS account, go to "Services" and type codebuild.
+    - In your AWS account, go to *Services* and type codebuild.
-    - In the "Build Projects", Click the "Create build project" button.
+    - In the *Build Projects*, Click the *Create build project* button.
-    - Go to the "Source" section, and select "GitHub" as the Source Provider.
+    - Go to the *Source* section, and select *GitHub* as the Source Provider.
-    - Ensure "Connect using OAuth" is selected, and click on the "Connect to GitHub" button.
+    - Ensure *Connect using OAuth* is selected, and click on the *Connect to GitHub* button.
-    - Click the "Cancel" button to exit.
+    - Click the *Cancel* button to exit.
 Your AWS account can now access your GitHub account.
 3. Run the setup-template.yaml stack to create the CI/CD build projects.
-    - In your AWS account, go to "Services" and type cloudformation.
+    - In your AWS account, go to *Services* and type cloudformation.
-    - In the "Stacks" section, click on the "Create stack" button.
+    - In the *Stacks* section, click on the *Create stack* button.
-    - In the "Specify Template" section, select "Upload a template file".
+    - In the *Specify Template* section, select *Upload a template file*.
-    - Click on the "Choose file" button, and select the setup-template.yaml cloudformation template located in this repository.
+    - Click on the *Choose file* button, and select the setup-template.yaml cloudformation template located in this repository.
-    - Click on "Next".
+    - Click on *Next*.
     - Enter a stack name (for example, my-service-stack-setup)
-    - In the "Parameters" section, enter:
+    - In the *Parameters* section, enter:
         - The email address where staging errors should be sent to.
         - The full url to your GitHub repo (for example, https://github.com/gridsmartercities/python-serverless-template.git)
         - The name of your service (for example, my-service-name).
-    - Click "Next".
+    - Click *Next*.
-    - Accept the "Capabilities and transforms" options at the bottom of the page, and click the "Create stack" button.
+    - Accept the *Capabilities and transforms* options at the bottom of the page, and click the *Create stack* button.
     - Wait until the stack is created.
-4. Update the "dev" webhook in Github, to trigger the AWS codebuild on Pull Requests only:
+4. Update the *dev* webhook in Github, to trigger the AWS codebuild on Pull Requests only:
-    - In your AWS account, got to "Services" and type codebuild.
+    - In your AWS account, got to *Services* and type codebuild.
     - Select the dev codebuild project.
-    - Select the "Build details" tab.
+    - Select the *Build details* tab.
-    - In the "Primary source webhook events" section, click the external webhook link to go to GitHub.
+    - In the *Primary source webhook events* section, click the external webhook link to go to GitHub.
-    - In the "Which events would you like to trigger this webhook?" select "Let me select individual events." and tick the "Pull requests" box only.
+    - In the *Which events would you like to trigger this webhook?* select *Let me select individual events.* and tick the *Pull requests* box only.
-    - Click on "Update webhook" at the bottom.
+    - Click on *Update webhook* at the bottom.
-5. Update the "stg" webhook in Github, to trigger the AWS codebuild on Push to the master branch only.
+5. Update the *stg* webhook in Github, to trigger the AWS codebuild on Push to the master branch only.
-    - Follow the instructions on point 4, but for the "stg" codebuild project and webhook.
+    - Follow the instructions on point 4, but for the *stg* codebuild project and webhook.
-    - In the "Which events would you like to trigger this webhook?" select "Just the push event" option.
+    - In the *Which events would you like to trigger this webhook?* select *Just the push event* option.
-    - Click on "Update webhook" at the bottom.
+    - Click on *Update webhook* at the bottom.
 6. (Optional) To stop contributors from committing code directly to the master branch, setup a master branch protection rule in GitHub.
 Only Peer reviewed, approved Pull Requests will be allowed to be merged into the master branch.
-    - in your GitHub account, select "Settings".
+    - in your GitHub account, select *Settings*.
-    - Go to the "Branches" section, and click on "Add rule"
+    - Go to the *Branches* section, and click on *Add rule*
-    - In the Branch name pattern, enter "master"
+    - In the Branch name pattern, enter *master*
     - In the Rule settings:
-        - select "Require pull request reviews before merging", and "Dismiss stale pull request approvals when new commits are pushed".
+        - select *Require pull request reviews before merging*, and *Dismiss stale pull request approvals when new commits are pushed*.
-        - select "Require status checks to pass before merging", and "Require branches to be up to date before merging".
-After running your first build (when raising your first Pull Request), you should be able to make the codebuild run required in the "status checks" area of this section.
+        - select *Require status checks to pass before merging*, and *Require branches to be up to date before merging*.
+After running your first build (when raising your first Pull Request), you should be able to make the codebuild run required in the *status checks* area of this section.
-        - select "Include administrators".
+        - select *Include administrators*.
-        - click on the "Create" button.
+        - click on the *Create* button.

 ### A NOTE ON PERMISSIONS